pcon-jsr/meme-scrapper/README.md

-# Problem Statement

-## Relevent Meme Scrapper and Finder
+# Relevent Meme Scrapper and Finder

 The best way of spreading message and humour jokes is Meme.
 A meme is a virally-transmitted cultural symbol or social idea.